manishraj27/algorithm-simulator/README.md

 ![Algorithm Simulator](https://img.shields.io/badge/React-App-blue) ![Hacktoberfest](https://img.shields.io/badge/Hacktoberfest-Contributions%20Welcome-orange)

 Welcome to **Algorithm Simulator**, a React-based application that visualizes and simulates different algorithms.
 This project aims to help learners and developers understand the inner workings of various algorithms by providing an interactive and visual platform.
+It is designed to simulate various computer science algorithms visually.
+The goal is to help users understand and visualize the internal workings of popular algorithms such as sorting, searching, graph traversal, and more.

 ## Table of Contents